-- Limit areas considered for Open Area calculation to areas on a site not occupied by buildings, roadways, or parking. - Provide at least half of the required Open Area as green area, or exterior planted areas for green relief, infiltration, or evapotranspiration. - Provide for 50% of open area to be designed as activity space (60% for residential uses) for recreation such as strolling, gathering, playing, cultural activities, or other social events.
+- Limit areas considered for Open Area calculation to areas on a site not occupied by buildings, roadways, or parking. - Provide some portion of the required Open Area as green area, or exterior planted areas for green relief, infiltration, or evapotranspiration.

+Provide some portion of open area to be designed as activity space for recreation such as strolling, gathering, playing, cultural activities, or other social events.
 Activity spaces can be provided through things such as a village green, plaza or square, courtyard, pocket park, rooftop garden, usable lawn or terrace, pool area, playground, ballfield, dog park, and other similar spaces.
 Activity areas should be oriented toward the roadway where possible to help activate the road frontage.